Exploring Self-Attention for Crop-type Classification Explainability: Attention Explainability Results

-Figure \ref{fig:attn_occlusion_change} visualizes the change in the temporal importance per crop type for the models trained after removing grassland, winter barley and corn agricultural parcels.
-As shown in Figure \ref{fig:grassland_occlusion_attn_weights_change}, occluding grassland leads to a drastic change in the resulting attention weights for the other crops.
+Using our findings about the identified critical set of dates and phenological events for crop disambiguation, we further investigate whether the attention weights are capable of uncovering these events regardless of the other crops present in the dataset.
+For this purpose, we perform the attention sensitivity analysis approach presented in Section \ref{sec:attn_sensitivity_analysis}.
+The results are presented in figure \ref{fig:attn_occlusion_change} which visualizes the change in the temporal importance for the models trained after removing grassland, winter barley and corn crops.
+Figure \ref{fig:grassland_occlusion_attn_weights_change} shows that occluding grassland drastically changes the resulting attention weights for the other crops.
 For example, the temporal importance for winter barley is shifted from the observations acquired in July (shown in Figure \ref{fig:attn_weights_over_time}) to the observations acquired in late April and May.
-This implies that the features shown around the harvesting time are not anymore relevant for winter barley discrimination for the model trained on the dataset with the grassland crop removed.
+This implies that the features shown around the harvesting time are not anymore relevant for winter barley discrimination when grassland is removed from the dataset.
 Although less symbolic when compared to the grassland occlusion, the attention weights also change after the occlusion of winter barley (Figure \ref{fig:winter_barley_occlusion_attn_weights_change}) and corn (Figure \ref{fig:corn_occlusion_attn_weights_change}).
-Consequently, our analysis shows that the attention weights learn crop disambiguation patterns which do not independently model the behaviour of the individual classes or have a general link to every relevant phenological event.
-Conversely, the interpretation of the attention weights is always conditional to the classes in the dataset and focuses on events that help to disambiguate them.
+Consequently, our analysis shows that the attention weights do not independently model the behavior of the individual classes or have a general link to every relevant phenological event.
+Conversely, the interpretation of the attention weights is conditional to the classes in the dataset and focuses on events that help to disambiguate them.